Char2sGu/nest-mikro-crud/README.md

      */
     requestUser: { type: User, decorators: [RequestUser()] }, /**
-     * custom options to pass to the validation pipe
+     * Customize the options to pass to the validation pipe
      * `transform` and `transformOptions.exposeDefaultValues` will be forced to be `true` */
     validationPipeOptions: {},